Li Tie: Sheffield United

 In May 2006, Li was released by Everton and Sheffield United announced his signing on a free transfer in July 2006, agreeing to a two-year contract.
 Following his move, Li spent some time training with China League One side Chengdu Blades, which was owned by Sheffield United, while waiting for his visa clearance.
 On 19 September 2006, Li made his first competitive club start since January 2004 by appearing for Sheffield United in a League Cup match against Bury.
 However, Li did not make another appearance for Sheffield United afterwards due to his lingering injury.

-On 12 October 2007, Li was told he could leave Sheffield United on a free transfer with then manager Bryan Robson saying, "He's not in my plans and he is free to go wherever he wants on a free transfer."
+On 12 October 2007, Li was told he could leave Sheffield United on a free transfer, with then manager Bryan Robson saying: "He's not in my plans and he is free to go wherever he wants on a free transfer."
 Only two days later though, Sheffield United changed their mind on the decision and stated that he would stay at the club until the end of the season before having his future evaluated.

 Back to China

 Despite reassurances to the contrary, Li did indeed move in 2008, transferring to Sheffield United's affiliated club Chengdu Blades to reinforce the team after their promotion to the Chinese Super League and made his debut in the opening game of the 2008 season against his former club Liaoning Whowin.
-He scored first league goal in his football career in a 3-1 win against Shenzhen Shangqingyin in October 2008.
+He scored first league goal in his football career in a 3–1 win against Shenzhen Shangqingyin in October 2008.

 After spending one season with Chengdu, Li decided to return to his hometown club Liaoning Whowin to help them in their promotion push back to the top tier.
-It proved to be an immediate success when he guided them to the securing the second tier league title and being promoted back to the top flight after only one season.
+It proved to be an immediate success when he guided them to the securing the second-tier league title and being promoted back to the top flight after only one season.
 He suffered an injury in October 2010 which ruled him out for the whole 2011 season.
 After not fully recovering from his leg injury, Li announced that he had decided to retire from football at the end of the 2011 season.

 International career

 Li was one of four players called up from the Shenzhen Youth for the final round of 1998 FIFA World Cup qualifiers by Qi Wusheng, along with Li Jinyu, Sui Dongliang, and Zhang Xiaorui.
-He was already a veteran in the China national team by the time the national team played in the 2002 FIFA World Cup.
+He was chosen for the 2002 FIFA World Cup, the nation's debut in the tournament.

 Recovering from an injury, Li returned to competitive football in June 2006 with substitute appearances for the China national team against Switzerland and France.
 He was once again called up to play for the national team in a friendly against Thailand on 10 August 2006 and in a 2007 AFC Asian Cup qualifier against Singapore on 16 August 2006.
 Li remained as a part of the national side and was called up by Zhu Guanghu to play the 2007 AFC Asian Cup, but failed to make an appearance during the tournament.